 Hanoi – two nights / three days

-Located in the north of Vietnam, Hanoi is extremely busy like its southern brother Ho Chi Minh, it is also a complete contrast and completely worth a few days of your time.
+Located in the north of Vietnam, Hanoi is extremely busy like its southern brother Ho Chi Minh, it is also a complete contrast and a great place to end your 2 weeks in Vietnam.

 Part of Hanoi’s beauty is that you can walk everywhere, with many of the main attractions clustered near each other.
 A perfect example of this is some of the country’s most popular tourist areas – the Old Quarter is sandwiched between the two French Quarters.